 We are what we eat and therefore, foods for the gut are crucial!
 This holds the most significance for our gut bacteria is one of the most important bacteria in the body.
-They are responsible for the how the body functions.
+They are responsible for how the body functions.
 They decide how fat is stored, the glucose balance in the body, the functioning of the hormones, appetite control and what health issues you can have.
 They help us absorb nutrients from food and aid the process of digestion.
 They produce vitamins and fight off infections.
 The easiest way to take care of the gut bacteria is to eat healthily.
 Here are some of the best foods for your gut.

 Cauliflower, cabbage, broccoli, and kale are gut-friendly vegetables.
 They contain metabolites known as glucosinolates that reduce inflammation and even decrease the odds of having colon, breast, bladder, liver and stomach cancer.